connectedbits/process_pilot/README.md

 Now the process is **waiting** at the 'SayHello' task.

 It's common to save the state the process until a task is complete.
-For example, a User Task might be waiting for a person to complete a form or a Service Task might run in a background job.
+For example, a user task might be waiting for a person to complete a form, or a service task might run in a background job.
 Calling `serialize` on a process will return the execution state so it can be continued later.

 ```ruby
 # Returns a hash of the process state for saving in a database.